 Brand Enhancing Packaging

-Packaging is a vital element for marketing of wines.
+The packaging is a vital element for the marketing of wines.
 Wine is a premium product and the customers are highly influenced by the packaging.

 The packaging should have the logo and brand name clearly visible which helps the customers to identify with the brand and recognize it quickly on the retail shelves among the competition.

 The packaging can make use of interactive branding elements like Bluetooth labels, 3D printing, QR codes etc.

 which will result in effective customer engagement with the brand and the product.

 Eco-friendly packaging is the emerging trend in the packaging of most products.

 Wine packaging has also started to incorporate more sustainable elements and green packaging thereby minimizing any adverse impact on the environment.

 The industry is moving towards using eco-friendly bottles for packaging of wines.
 Using eco-friendly packaging holds the brand in a positive light and creates a favorable brand image.